gravitational/teleport/rfd/0159-webasset-cache.md

 When the proxy comes online, we can start an (optional) service that will sync the webassets to a configured, s3-compatible storage.
-When a proxy comes online, it will start a heartbeat that first, checks if it's webassets have been loaded.
+When a proxy comes online, it will start a heartbeat that first, checks if its webassets have been loaded.
 It does this by first, listing the objects in the bucket using `ListObjectsV2`.
 As of right now, we have ~170 items in our webassets bundle.
 `ListObjectsV2` will only list up to 1,000 items per page.
 This means that after 5 stored versions we will have to start iterating multiple pages to list all the keys.
 This is unlikely and can be mitigated by